sschwartzman/newrelic-unix-plugin/README.md

 ### What's new in V3.5.1?

+ * Fix for AIX memory reporting - removed "-G" from svmon command, now reports on the current LPAR/WPAR.
  * Fix for IBM WebSphere JDK for IBM JSSE when the WebSphere Socket factory "classNotFound" exception.
 [Click here for details on how to apply fix](#ibmjsse)

 ### Previous updates